-First Time/Freshman Students are degree seeking students, who have never attended college before or have less than 12 credits of transfer work.
-They are required to complete all admission requirements.
-A one-time $30 application fee must accompany the Application for Admission.
+First Time/Freshman Students are degree seeking students, who have never attended college before* or have less than 12 credits of successful college level coursework that was not taken through dual enrollment.
+They are required to complete all admission requirements listed above.

 Office of the Registrar